 in the Share As group, click the Locator drop-down menu and click Share locator .

-Alternatively, in the Catalog pane, expand Locators or folder connection in the Folders category , right-click the locator to share, and choose Share As Locator .
+Alternatively, in the Catalog pane, expand Locators or folder connection in the Folders category and right-click the locator to share, then choose Share As Locator .

 The Select the Locator to Share dialog box appears.